360-Degree A Valuable Cog In The Machine Of Continuous Performance Improvement

 Open & Transparent Communication

 At the organizational level, an organization’s culture should be such that it promotes and facilitates an open channel of communication across levels and functions.
 Besides, the employees should be encouraged to freely share their views and opinions without hesitation or fear of consequences.
-This
+This would help in building trust and transparency within and among employees.
+Such an environment acts as an enabler in implementing various organizational initiatives including 360-degree feedback or even

 There are organizations that focus on continuous growth and learning.
 Such organizations use various approaches to foster learning culture and inspire their employees to continually learn, develop and advance their capabilities which benefit both the individual and the organization.
 This further aids in implementing any new initiative and reaping its benefits.